nickaxmaker/DungeonPartyIII/README.md

 ### Disclaimer

-This project was forked from another account of mine, due to this being the final resting place of finishing projects, whereas the other is a place where I generally put random unfinished ideas.
+This project was forked from another account of mine, due to this being the final resting place of finished projects, whereas the other is a place where I generally put random unfinished ideas.